HsiangHung/Machine_Learning_Note/Feature_Engineering/README.md

 ### C. Remove highly-correlated features

-   Features could be removed using Threshold value.
-The features A and B with high correlation coefficient means the features are redundant and lead to overfitting or mutlicollinearity.
-We can simply choose `threshold value > 0.8` but depending on dataset.
+   Correlation is a way to understand the relationship between multiple variables and attributes in your dataset.[[Will Badr]][Why Feature Correlation Matters..
+A Lot!]
+The features A and B have high correlation coefficient meaning that the features are redundant which may lead to overfitting or mutlicollinearity.
+We can simply choose `threshold value > 0.8` as threshold value but in reality it should depend on dataset.

    In bagging, we build many **independent** predictors/models/learners and combine them using some model averaging techniques. (e.g. weighted average, majority vote or normal average) We random **sub-sample/bootstrap** data for each model, so each observation is chosen with **replacement** to be used as input for each of the model.
 Then we take these uncorrelated learners to make a final model, by the principle of `wisdom of the crowds`.
 It reduces error by reducing **variance**.
 So when you use `bagging`, you’re incentivized to use `high-variance and low-bias estimators` (e.g. deep decision trees).
 Example of bagging ensemble is **Random Forest models** (RF).